 How to avoid telephone scams

-If you have been slammed
+If you have been slammed, call the Phone Company

-Call your local telephone company immediately and notify them that you did not authorize the switching of your long distance service, ask them to switch you back to your original carrier.
-You are not required to pay any fees associated with switching back to your original telephone company.
+If you’re the victim of a telephone scam, call your local telephone company immediately and notify them that you did not authorize the switching of your long-distance service, and ask them to switch you back to your original carrier.
+You do not have to pay any fees for switching to your original telephone company.

 Consumers who have been slammed and have paid the unauthorized carrier will receive a 50 percent reimbursement of all paid charges.
-The rules require the unauthorized carrier to pay 150 percent of all charges to your authorized carrier, which in turn is responsible for reimbursing you 50 percent of those same charges.
+The rules require the unauthorized carrier to pay 150 percent of all charges to your authorized carrier, which is responsible for reimbursing you 50 percent of those charges.

-To report an unauthorized carrier, or if you think you’ve been slammed, you can call the Attorney General at 1-800-282-0515 or the FCC: 1-888-225-5322 (toll free).
+To report an unauthorized carrier, or if you’ve been slammed, call the Attorney General at 1-800-282-0515 or the FCC: at 1-888-225-5322 (toll-free).

-Learn more about other Frauds, Scams and Schemes.
+Learn more about other Frauds, Scams, and Schemes.